souzamarlon/bootcamp-fastfeet/README.md

 $ cd backend
 $ yarn

-It is necessary to create the database in postgres and then you can execute yarn sequelize db:migrate.
+<h4>Note:</h4>It is necessary to create the database in postgres and then you can execute yarn sequelize db:migrate.

 # Run migrations and the seed to your database
 # The command yarn sequelize db:seed:all is just necessary if you wanna create the admin user automatically.